 SummaryIt is difficult to pin-point sales to any particular things I have done (apart from my Kindle and Web Promotion Strategy).
 I think selling books is a two steps forward, one step back kind of process, some things work—some don't.
 You just gotta try, try and try again.

-Talon has only been out since April, yet I am already earning quarterly royalties that MAY have a trajectory that will lead to a profitable book.
-None my customers have ever taken up as many of the marketing services I have used for Talon.
+My novel has only been out since April, yet I am already earning quarterly royalties that MAY have a trajectory that will lead to a profitable book.
+None my customers have ever taken up as many of the marketing services I have used for my novel.
 The more an author does, the better their sales, unless they have a dud.
 And you never can tell.

 I have not covered my production and marketing costs for Talon yet, but I am sure I will eventually.

-Update: 11/09/2017 Talon is a steady seller and lots of readers enjoy it on the Kindle Owner's Lending Library.
+Update: 11/09/2017 My novel is a steady seller and lots of readers enjoy it on the Kindle Owner's Lending Library.